 Once Capital of Ireland; now Capital of Lough Derg!
 Welcome to Brian Boru Country!

-O'Connor.
+by Turlough O'Connor.
 On its grounds now stands St. Flannan's Catholic Church.
-Just on the
+Just on

-towns of Killaloe and Ballina are amongst Ireland's most picturesque attractions.
-The
+towns of Killaloe/Ballina are amongst Ireland's most picturesque attractions.
+The towns

-towns are linked by a thirteen arch bridge across The River Shannon which links not only
+are linked by a thirteen arch bridge across the River Shannon which link not only the two

-the two towns, but also the Counties of Clare and Tipperary.
-Killaloe Ballina both have
+towns, but also the Counties of Clare and Tipperary.
+Killaloe/Ballina both have superb

 activities that include swimming, fishing, canoeing, and boating.
 Killaloe is also host to

 the annual European Pike Angling Competition.
 The hills in the area are covered with